Pazeh–Kaxabu language

-Pazeh (also spelled Pazih, Pazéh) and Kaxabu are dialects of a language of the Pazeh and Kaxabu, neighboring Taiwanese indigenous peoples.
-The language is Formosan, of the Austronesian language family.
-The last remaining native speaker of the Pazeh dialect died in 2010, but 12 speakers of Kaxabu remain.
+Pazeh (also spelled Pazih, Pazéh) and Kaxabu are dialects of a Formosan language of the Austronesian language family.
+It is the original language of the Pazeh and Kaxabu, neighboring Taiwanese indigenous peoples.
+The last remaining native speaker of the Pazeh dialect died in 2010, but 12 speakers of Kaxabu remain in Puli Township, Nantou County.

 Classification

 Pazeh and Kaxabu are classified as a Formosan language of the Austronesian language family.

 Sound changes

 The Pazih language merged the following Proto-Austronesian phonemes (Li 2001:7).